Genome annotation

 Multi-Omics data analysis

 High-throughput technology revolutionized the whole field of biology.
 Numerous analyzing tools for NGS and proteomics data have been published in recent years.
 However, a single omics data may not reveal a complete picture for the global understanding.
 Every omics has different advantages but contains some blind spots as well.
 For instance, transcriptomics can easily detect non-coding genes but is not a proper candidate for the studies of phenotypes.
 Integration of multi-omics data will definitely be the discernible trend in the following years.
 Although the global correlation between transcriptomics and proteomics data is quite low (~10-25%), many studies still successfully used multi-omics to achieve specific goals like protein/RNA complex.
-Thus, the aims of my research in multi-omics analysis go in two directions – improvement of the global integration for multi-omics data and discovery of the issues that can be solved by multi-omics.
+Thus, the aims of our research in multi-omics analysis go in two directions – improvement of the global integration for multi-omics data and discovery of the issues that can be solved by multi-omics.

 Single cell transcriptomic and proteomics

 Due to the rapid progress of next-generation sequencing technologies, studying the characterization of individual cells can be achieved.
 Single-cell technology is the only way to understand biological heterogeneity or study rare cells.
 In recent years, the number of single-cell studies in genome and transcriptome levels has increased significantly, and the technology is reaching maturity as well.
-However, single-cell proteomics is still in the initial stage, and numerous possible projects can still be explored.
-I am involved in some projects with outstanding scientists in the single-cell proteomics and transcriptomics community (S.H.
+However, single-cell proteomics is still in the initial stage, and numerous possible projects can still be explored. we are involved in some projects with outstanding scientists in the single-cell proteomics and transcriptomics community (S.H.
 Yu., 2020, J. Proteome Res.).
 The aim of the projects is to develop a useful tool for single-cell proteomics and transcriptomics.

 Deep learning/Machine learning